Blixxky/majormud/README.md

 Telnet: voidbbs.com:23

 Kyau, the SYSOP of this BBS has modernized his BBS and utilized the databases in a modern web format.
 The MajorMUD itself has been customized highly with many quality-of-life edits, but kept balance and stayed close to stock.
+Has a custom Mod10 module that was never released.

 ### Bear's BBS
 Running: WorldGroup 3.x